 George’s son Josef is sent to war and while away saves the life of Bavarian Crown Prince Ludwig.
 Josef receives a silver medal of bravery and a lifetime annuity which he puts into keeping the company going through the war.
 Ludwig I then goes on to marry Therese of Saxe-Hildburghausen and they celebrate by throwing what will become the first official Oktoberfest celebration.

 Post WWII, Hubert Schöffel takes over the company when heir Ludwig Schöffel passes away in Russia, and has great ambitions to modernise the clothing shop as it officially reopens in 1960.

 A local Lederhosen factory shuts down in Schwabmunchen and Hubert Schöffel decides to act quickly to take advantage.
-The company begins sewing outdoor pants/trousersfor men and children which then evolves to full outfits suitable for new trends in skiing, hiking and other outdoor activities.
+The company begins sewing outdoor outdoor trousers and breeks for men and children, with this eventually evolving into offering full outfits suitable for new trends in skiing, hiking and other outdoor activities.

 During a decade of great technological advances in textiles, Hubert was intrigued as to how he could use these advances to better his garments.
 He was keen to keep the classic styles and tailoring but hoped to blend these classics with modern technology.
 In the mid to late 70s Schöffel began to experiment with a new textile breakthrough called Gore-Tex, as the windproof and waterproof durable membrane sounded perfect for the target conditions of the jackets.